pyqtgraph/pyqtgraph/doc/source/graphicsItems/imageitem.rst

 If performance is critial, the following points may be worth investigating:

-- Use row-major ordering and C-contiguous image data.
+    * Use row-major ordering and C-contiguous image data.
-- Manually provide ``level`` information to avoid autoLevels sampling of the image.
+    * Manually provide ``level`` information to avoid autoLevels sampling of the image.
-- Prefer `float32` to `float64` for floating point data, avoid NaN values.
+    * Prefer `float32` to `float64` for floating point data, avoid NaN values.
-- Use lookup tables with <= 256 entries for false color images.
+    * Use lookup tables with <= 256 entries for false color images.
-- Avoid individual level adjustments RGB components.
+    * Avoid individual level adjustments RGB components.
-- Use the latest version of NumPy.
+    * Use the latest version of NumPy.
 Notably, SIMD code added in version 1.20 significantly improved performance on Linux platforms.
-- Enable Numba with ``pyqtgraph.setConfigOption('useNumba', True)``, although the JIT compilation will only accelerate repeated image display.
+    * Enable Numba with ``pyqtgraph.setConfigOption('useNumba', True)``, although the JIT compilation will only accelerate repeated image display.

 .. _ImageItem_examples:

 Examples
 --------

-Blah

 .. literalinclude:: ../images/gen_example_imageitem_transform.py
     :lines: 19-28